basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 ## Transform functions

-Transform key-filter functions manipulate the key so that it can be turned into a format suitable for testing by the [predicate functions](#Predicate-functions).
+Transform key-filter functions manipulate the key so that it can be turned into a format suitable for testing by the [[predicate functions|Using Key Filters#Predicate-functions]].
 Each function description is followed by a sample usage in JSON notation.

 ### `int_to_string`